Embodied Depth Psychotherapy

 Fit & Readiness for Embodied Depth Psychotherapy

-Curiosity matters in our work, even when it feels uncomfortable.
-What often draws people here is a desire for depth, presence, and integration in place of quick solutions.
+Curiosity matters in this work, even when it feels uncomfortable.
+What often draws people here is a willingness to slow down, pay attention, and explore experience more deeply rather than searching for quick answers.

 Uncertainty is always welcome here.
 There is no pressure to know, only to begin where you are.